 What is NetSuite Application and Operational Security?

 NetSuite application and operational security blocks unauthorized network and service connections while allowing customers convenient access to NetSuite from anywhere, with complete confidence.
 Security starts with strong encryption, role-based access controls, and robust password policies.
-NetSuite adds layers of additional protection, including multi-factor end-user authentication, token-based application authentication, and IP address-based restrictions.
+NetSuite adds layers of additional protection, including multi-factor end-user authentication, and token-based application authentication.
 NetSuite’s round-the-clock monitoring and dedicated and tenured security team — backed by advanced tools, controls and policies —ensures the strongest operational data center security.

 Robust Foundation for Compliance